satnam6502/satnam6502.github.io/_posts/2024-04-06-ross-anderson.md

 ---
 # Ross Anderson
 ![Ross Anderson](/images/ross_anderson.jpg)
-I had just been talking to [Ross Anderson](https://en.wikipedia.org/wiki/Ross_J._Anderson) a few days before I got the shocking news from a friend in Cambridge telling me the tragic news.
+I had just been talking to [Ross Anderson](https://en.wikipedia.org/wiki/Ross_J._Anderson) a few days before I got the shocking news from a friend in Cambridge about him passing away unexpectedly.
 I could hardly believe it.
 Ross and I had been discussing a [guest lecture](https://raintown.org/talks/) I gave for his [computer security course](https://www.youtube.com/@securityengineering1350) at the University of Edinburgh.
 He was his usual ebullient self, full of life, energy and passion.
 He spent a lot of time over email and Zoom to help me prepare and properly pitch the lecture.
 I am sure it would have been a lot less effort for him to just give the lecture himself, but he cared deeply about giving the students the best possible education, so for him a lecture about silicon level security from someone in industry was an important part of the students' education.
 He told me he was especially keen to impress upon the students the guest lecturer was a fellow Scotsman.
 Ross and I both come from Glasgow.

 This level of passion, drive and "giving a damn" typified how Ross approached the many things he cared about in life, including playing the bagpipes.
 I took the photograph above on 14 March 2009 and I recall just how good the bagpipes sounded when played masterfully with great skill.
 Few of the songs that night were traditional Scottish tunes, most were pop songs amazingly transliterated to the bagpipes and they sounded wonderful.